 The objectives of the compensation program for our NEOs are to motivate them to achieve our business objectives, to reward them for achievement, to foster teamwork, to support our core values and to contribute to our long-term success.
 Our compensation policies for our NEOs are designed to link pay to both performance, taking into account the level of difficulty associated with each executive's responsibilities, and shareholder returns over the long term.
-The compensation provided to our NEOs remains competitive with the compensation paid to executives with similar responsibilities in comparable companies.
+We believe the compensation provided to our NEOs is competitive with the compensation paid to executives with similar responsibilities in comparable companies, and the Compensation Committee is focused on better aligning our NEOs' compensation with our peer group, as described further below.